In 1867, only men aged 21 and older could vote in federal elections. They also had to own property to be able to choose a government.

-Today, there is discussion in society about how to get more youth involved in the democratic process.
-Many are pushing for lowering the voting age to 16.
+Today, there is discussion about how to get more youth involved in the democratic process.
+Some people are pushing for lowering the voting age to 16.

 People are supposed to be 18 to serve in the military, but many who enlist are younger.
 This means that some 16- and 17-year-olds vote.

 Military personnel who had been able to vote at a younger age lose that right.

-During the Second World War, everyone serving in the military is able to vote in a federal election, no matter how old they are.
+During the Second World War, everyone serving in the military is allowed to vote in federal elections, no matter how old they are.

 Some prominent parliamentarians, such as Agnes Macphail and John Diefenbaker, are open to the idea.

-With little debate, the voting age for federal elections is lowered to 18.
-Millions of new voters can cast votes in the 1972 election.
+With little debate, Parliament lowers the voting age for federal elections from 21 to 18.
+This is likely due to the youth culture movement of the time.

 Voting age for provincial elections in PEI (and all of Canada) remains at 18.